alsjohnstone/scraper-classification/README.md

 # Content Classification for GA

-This app scrapes the content from websites using headless-chrome-crawler, runs the content through Google's Content Classification API and then imports the results to Google Analytics using the Management API.
+This app scrapes the content from websites using headless-chrome-crawler, runs the content through Google's pre-trained content classification model and then uploads the results to Google Analytics using the Management API.

 ## Set up
 1) Create three custom dimensions in GA for `Primary Category`, `Subcategory` and `Secondary Subcategory`